 TIP: Acceleration vs Enrichment

 Both acceleration and enrichment are useful methods when teaching gifted children.
-Acceleration, moving at a faster pace, in a subject area may be necessary if your child is working 2 or more years beyond her grade level peers.
+Acceleration, moving at a faster pace in a subject area may be necessary if your child is working 2 or more years beyond her grade level peers.
+Other forms of acceleration are early entrance to school or college, grade skipping and dual enrollment.
 If you choose to accelerate, be sure to continue it each year to prevent content repetition and thus boredom.
 Enrichment is going deeper and broader in an area of interest.
 Teaching with unit studies is a fantastic way to facilitate research, exploration, and depth of knowledge as well as inspire a lifelong love for learning.

 - NAGC National Association for Gifted Children, https://www.nagc.org/